-As we've discovered, it's necessary to thoroughly revise our political structures, even though in the governmental sphere we have some effectual standards and principles--such as the Bill of Rights--which we will want to retain.
-On the other hand, in the economic sphere, we must adopt an entirely new framework wholesale.
-The cabal capitalist system contains so much that is not only wrong but positively malignant and lethal that we must adopt a totally different system of economic principles and practices.
+As we've discovered, it's necessary to replace our disfunctional political structures with cooperative commonwealth communities.
+The originally-flawed U.S. Constitution, with its Bill of Rights, has been decimated by the Patriot Act and NDAA.
+In the economic sphere, we must adopt an entirely new framework wholesale, ridding ourselves of the murderous capitalist economy.
+The cabal capitalist system contains so much that is not only wrong but positively malignant and lethal that we must adopt a totally different system of commonwealth economic principles and practices.

 "Fascism conceives of the State as an absolute, in comparison with which all individuals or groups are relative, only to be conceived of in their relation to the State."
 Benito Mussolini